JakeRoggenbuck/kronicler/README.md

 \* concurrency is in development but not fully implemented as of version 0.1.0.
 Track concurrency in [issue #41](https://github.com/JakeRoggenbuck/kronicler/issues/41).

-## Analysis Web Dashboard
+## Analytics Web Dashboard

-The Analysis Web Dashboard is still under construction.
+The Analytics Web Dashboard is still under construction.
 This feature will let you remotely view the logs collected from Kronicler.

 #### Mock-up